aditya43/aws/README.md

     * Data will be decrypted by a receiving client.
     * The server should not be able to decrypt the data.
     * For this we could use `Envelop Encryption`.

+### KMS - Key Management System
+- Anytime you hear `encryption` for an AWS service, it's most likely `KMS`.
+- Easy way to control access to your data, AWS manages keys for us.
+- Fully integrated with `IAM` for `Authorization`.
+- Seamlessly integrated into:
+    * `Amazon EBS`: Encrypt volumes.
+    * `Amazon S3`: Server side encryption of objects.
+    * `Amazon Redshift`: Encryption of data.
+    * `Amazon RDS`: Encryption of data.
+    * `Amazon SSM`: Parameter store.
+    * Etc..
+- But you can also use the `CLI/SDK`.